govi20/gojohnny-rest-api/README.md

 * **if you need to run application locally without changing [application.yml](https://github.com/bobocode-labs/gojohnny-rest-api/blob/master/src/main/resources/application.yml), set active spring profile from "prod" to "dev" or "testing":**
 ```
 open Edit Configurations in your IDEA and in Environment Variables set
-name:"spring.active.profiles" and value: "dev" or "testing"
+name:"spring.profiles.active" and value: "dev" or "testing"
 ```

 * if you are running project for first time (using empty database), you should **change flyway configuration**: